pulumi/registry/themes/default/content/registry/packages/venafi/installation-configuration.md

 ## Configuring Credentials

+The complete list of
-A full set of configuration parameters can be found listed on the [Project README](https://github.com/pulumi/pulumi-venafi/blob/master/README.md).
+configuration parameters is in the [Pulumi Venafi provider README](https://github.com/pulumi/pulumi-venafi/blob/master/README.md).
 But here are the most common setups

 ### Venafi Trust Protection Platform